ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

     +-------------------------------+-----------------+----------------+-------------+----------------+-----------------+

 The same series of tests are performed for a mixture of n-dodecane and air (see :ref:`sec:subsReactEvalCvode`), the configuration being otherwise the same as in the methane/air case.
-Results are sumarized in Table :numref:`tab:RunsReactEvalCvodeDOD`
+Results are sumarized in Table :numref:`tab:RunsReactEvalCvodeDOD`.
+The overall tendencies remain similar.
+Note that the non-preconditioned GMRES solver becomes very inefficient for this larger system.
+Here also, the direct sparse solve --which relies upon the KLU library, does not seem to provide additional time savings.
+The fill-in pattern is :math:`70 \%`.

 .. _tab:RunsReactEvalCvodeDOD: